MicrosoftDocs/OData-docs/Odata-docs/webapi-8/overview/overview.md

 Here are some of the benefits and common use cases for using OData Web API:

-- Creating a standards-compliant Web API with support for filtering, selecting, expanding
+- Creating a standards-compliant Web API with support for filtering, selecting, expanding among other capabilities.
 - Interoperability with OpenAPI and Swagger
 - Type-safety
 - Ability to generate client code from OData model description
 - Expose a REST-API layer to your data source for analytics functions.
-- Add advanced querying capabilities and via OData query options to your REST API even if it's not based on OData.
+- Add advanced querying capabilities via OData query options to your REST API even if it's not based on OData.

 ## NuGet packages